 For most of my life, I never worried about having freezer meals ready to go.
 I enjoyed cooking and had time most evenings to do so.
 Then I found out I was pregnant and the panic set in.
+I was going to be someone’s MOM!
 How would I have time to cook while keeping a baby alive!
-Money was tight and I knew we couldn’t afford to order food most nights.
-I immediately started researching healthy freezer meals.
-I even convinced Tom to buy a small deep freezer so that I could fill it up with meals.
+Money was tight and I knew we couldn’t afford to order in food every night.
+I immediately started researching healthy freezer meals for new moms that I could make in advance for our growing family.
+I even convinced Tom to buy a small deep freezer so that I could fill it up with freezer meals.
 By the time our son was born, I had an entire month’s worth of healthy freezer meals ready to thaw and reheat.
 Here are a few of my favorites.

-Quick Breads: I love making up a variety of quick breads for breakfast.
-They freeze really well and defrost so quickly because bake them in these mini loaf pans.
+Quick Breads: I love making up a loaf of quick bread to eat for breakfast.
+They freeze really well and defrost quickly because I bake them in mini loaf pans.
 Here are a few of my favorites.

 - Banana Bread: I am very picky about how ripe my bananas can be.
 If the banana is 100% yellow it is too ripe.
 This is one of my favorite ways to use up overly ripe bananas.
 Try this recipe from Sugar Spun Run.

 - Pumpkin Bread and Double Chocolate Zucchini Bread: I love sneaking vegetables in unexpected places.
-These two quick breads from Once Upon a Chef are perfect.
+These two quick bread recipes from Once Upon a Chef are perfect.

 Sticky Chicken with Vegetable Fried Rice: Stir-fries are a great way to increase your servings of vegetables and use up any vegetables lingering in your refrigerator.
+You can chop up all of the vegetables and meat in advance and make up the sauce and freeze it separately.
 Try this recipe from Recipetin Eats.